leadweedy/FGA-docs/Game-Area-detection.md

 #### Samsung phones
 - Open `Settings` app.
 - Search for and select `Full screen apps`.
-- Turn ON the switch for FGO.
+- Turn ON the switch for FGO (and if possible FGA too).

 #### Huawei phones
 - Open `Settings` app.
 - Go to `Display & brightness > More display settings > Full-Screen Display`.
-- Turn ON the switch for FGO.
+- Turn ON the switch for FGO (and if possible FGA too).

 #### Xperia phones